Foreword

 Advancing Security to Protect Sensitive Content

-For organizations that admitted they do not use advanced security capabilities for internal sensitive content communications, a much higher percentage (36%) indicated they do not know how many data breaches affected their organizations—compared to those who said they employ advanced security for some content communications or all content communications (8% respectively for both) (Figure 46).
+For organizations that admitted they do not use advanced security capabilities for sensitive content communications, a much higher percentage (36%) indicated they do not know how many data breaches affected their organizations—compared to those who said they employ advanced security for some content communications or all content communications (8% respectively for both) (Figure 47).
 This reveals a serious risk gap.
-Across industry segments, findings highlight the biggest challenges in energy and utilities (56% use them for some or none), federal government (53%), and local government and legal (50%).
-This contrasts with the 41% from the global cohort that do so.
-Strongest industry performers include pharmaceutical and life sciences (78% said they have complete coverage), higher education (72% said they have complete coverage), and financial services (70% said they have complete coverage) (Figure 47).
+Across industry segments, findings highlight the biggest challenges in legal (55% use them for some or none), local government (50%), federal government (48%), and healthcare (44%).
+These contrast with the 41% from the global cohort that do so.
+Strongest industry performers include professional services (71% use them for all), state government (71%), and higher education (65%) (Figure 48).

 Organizations that do not use advanced security admit at much higher rates that they do not know how many data breaches they experienced.